octathorp/m17_tools/README.md

 ### Emulationstation binaries

 By default, an emulationstation binary on sdcard root is launched.
 Modifying em_ui.sh and pointing it to run "emulationstation" from system path instead of the sdcard path "/sdcard/emulationstation" will launch the binary present under /usr/bin, whose biggest difference is a new option under EmulationStation settings; Sound options.

+### EmulationStation Settings

+Both "emulationstation" binaries present on this system have been built without normal user settings integrated (on code), so there is no way of "unlocking" options through es_settings.xml or similar methods.

 ### SD card booting